-2.17.1.
+- 2.17.1.
 How would you characterize the tone of the dialogue and the general attitude of the hearing?
 Must the child answer strictly to the questions or is he/she allowed to freely speak about what has happened?
 The interaction is focused on the wrongful act or, additionally, is it open to contextualize the child's behavior, his/her family condition, educational process, social experiences, and to express some aspects of his/her subjectivity?
 What promotes such dialogue, what hampers it, in your opinion?

-The tone has to be child friendly and the child speaks freely and generally.

-2.17.2.
-Is it an occasion for the Judge to strictly give the opportunity for each party to speak, according to the rules, in order to take a decision, or a moment that enable some kind of less formal interaction with the child with some kind of feedback on the pros and cons of his/her behavior as part of a negotiation of plea-bargaining, restorative justice or other alternative to the trial?
+The child is free to remain silent as the accused.
+If it speaks it can speak quite freely, contextualization is necessary to find an adequate response to the act, the court has to consider background etc. Real dialogue is promoted if judges and the other professionals involved are qualified for their jobs. - 2.17.2.
+Is it an occasion for the Judge to strictly give the opportunity for each party to speak, according to the rules, in order to take a decision, or a moment that enable some kind of less formal interaction with the child with some kind of feedback on the pros and cons of his/her behavior as part of a negotiation of plea-bargaining, restorative justice or other alternative to the trial? - Jugdes are quite free within the framework of formalities, the whole procedure is designed to respond more educational than penal. - 2.17.3.
+Is the Judge or any other professional allowed to make any recommendation on how the child should behave?